 - Identifying the Roots of your low self-esteem

 - Identifying your current coping strategies and assessing their effectiveness

 - Build up new skills in you, including:

 - Designing exercises to increase the connection in your relationships

 We aim to get to the root of the problem quickly by pinpointing the areas of your life you lack confidence, e.g. relationships or work.
 We’ll teach you the relevant skills in a safe and supportive environment.
-You’ll observe demonstrations from our therapists on how to handle tricky conversations by being open, honest and respectful.
+You’ll observe our therapists’ demonstrations of handling tricky conversations by being open, honest and respectful.